 An overdose happens when a toxic amount of a drug or a combination of drugs causes a severe adverse reaction.
 This can happen because too much is taken or because different drugs are taken at the same time.
 Combining drugs increases the chances of overdose.1

-Overdoses can be accidental or intentional.
+Overdoses can be intentional or accidental.
 An intentional overdose occurs when a person deliberately takes a drug/s to harm themselves.
-Accidental overdose can happen for many reasons:
+Accidental overdose can happen for various reasons:

-The drug taken was different to what was expected.
-With illegal drugs, it's impossible to know what’s really in them or how strong they are.1 With new psychoactive substances ('synthetic drugs’) becoming available and being added to many illegal drugs, it’s more likely that you won’t know what you’re taking.
+- The drug taken was different to what was expected.
+With illegal drugs, it's impossible to know what’s really in them or how strong they are.1 With new psychoactive substances ('synthetic drugs') being added to many illegal drugs, it’s more likely that you won’t know what you’re taking.
 For example, there are reports of NBOMes being added to ecstasy pills.3

-Alcohol and other drugs affect memory, thinking and judgement.
-When you’re drunk or ‘high’ you’re usually not thinking about the risks of overdosing.1 And it’s easy to forget what and how much you’ve taken.
-It also means it’s easy to decide to take more or mix drugs, without enough thought for the possible risks.
+- Alcohol and other drugs affect memory, thinking and judgement.
+When you’re drunk or ‘high’, you’re usually not thinking about the risks of overdosing.1 And it’s easy to forget what and how much you’ve taken.
+It also means it’s easy to decide to take more or mix drugs, without thinking about the possible risks.

 Some signs of a depressant drug overdose are:

 - limp body

 - bluish fingernails and/or lips

 - shallow or erratic breathing, or not breathing at all